zingale/phy504/_sources/mpi-advect.rst.txt

 For the ghost cell filling, each processor has a subdomain in an array, ``a``.
 We need to fill ``a(ilo-1, :)`` by receiving data from the left, and in exchange, we need to pass ``a(ilo, :)`` to the left to fill the left process's ``a(ihi+1, :)``.

-Our domain decomposition is done such that we are continguous in the ``j`` index, that means that we can specify the start of the column of data corresponding to ``ilo-1`` as ``a(ilo-1, jlo-ng)`` and then using the MPI call to send the entire column of elements.
+Our domain decomposition is done such that we are contiguous in the ``j`` index, that means that we can specify the start of the column of data corresponding to ``ilo-1`` as ``a(ilo-1, jlo-ng)`` and then using the MPI call to send the entire column of elements.